Deciding whether to add onion or garlic first is the secret to a perfect sauté.

 Onions and garlic both belong to the allium family, which also includes leeks, chives, and shallots.
 While they share similar sulfur compounds responsible for their aroma and health benefits, they behave very differently when exposed to heat.

-Because garlic has less water and more sugars, it can burn in seconds — especially if minced.
-Burnt garlic doesn’t just taste bad; it becomes:
+Garlic should be added only after the onions are soft or translucent.
+Because garlic has less water and more natural sugars, it can brown and burn in seconds—especially if minced.
+Burnt garlic doesn’t just taste bad; it becomes bitter, acrid, and nutritionally degraded.

 Adding garlic before onions often leads to problems:

-Nutrients in garlic are degraded, and cooking becomes stressful — you must constantly watch the pan to prevent a disaster.
-This is why many people think they "can’t cook," when in reality, they were just taught the wrong order.
 Preserving the nutritional integrity of your ingredients is as important as how you store them; if you want to keep your prepped aromatics fresh for longer, check our safe guide to cooling and freezing hot food to ensure your kitchen remains efficient and healthy.

-Yes — but only in specific situations.
+Yes—but only in specific situations.
 There is a heated debate among cooks about whether the order always matters, but the consensus remains: adding them together only works if the heat is low or the garlic is in larger pieces.

 You can add them together if:

-Should onions or garlic go into the pan first?Onions should go first.
-They take longer to cook, release moisture, and create a protective base that prevents garlic from burning.
+Should onions or garlic go into the pan first?
+Onions should go first.
+They take longer to cook and create a protective base that prevents garlic from burning.

-Why does garlic burn faster than onions?Garlic has less water and more natural sugars, especially when minced.
-This causes it to brown and burn much faster than onions when exposed to heat.
+Why does garlic burn faster than onions?
+Garlic has less water and more natural sugars, causing it to brown much faster when exposed to heat.

-Does this rule apply to all cuisines?Yes.
-Whether you’re cooking Italian, French, Asian, or Mediterranean dishes, the onion-first, garlic-second principle holds true.
+Does this rule apply to all cuisines?
+Yes.
+Whether you’re cooking Italian, French, or Mediterranean dishes, the onion-first, garlic-second principle holds true.

 Please share by clicking this button!